Image: Class looking at wildlife at the field station

-JHBBFS has a private rehabilitation wing in which staff and student interns care for injured and orphaned birds and reptiles.
+The field station has a private rehabilitation wing in which staff and student interns care for injured and orphaned birds, reptiles, amphibians and small mammals.
 Our facility partners with the Medina Raptor Center and the Kevin P. Clinton Wildlife Center at Penitentiary Glen Reservation.
 Our student interns also have opportunities to train with these partners.

 If an animal exhibits any of the following signs, it’s in need of assistance:

 - Obvious broken bone

 - Attacked by dog/cat